polystat/py2eo/README.md

 ```
 You will get EO source code in `py2eo/transpiler/src/test/resources/org/polystat/py2eo/transpiler/testParserPrinter/afterParser/cpython` and verification (provided with EO) results in output.

-Also we use **Checker** - a tool that reduces project testing time using input test mutations, as a part of test procedure .
+Also, we use **Checker** - a tool that reduces project testing time using input test mutations, as a part of test procedure .
 It's included in CI.
 Checkout more [here](https://github.com/polystat/py2eo/blob/master/checker/).

 ## Architecture and design